This article is by Dan Needham from Europe Language Jobs

 Brain benefits of learning a language

 Perhaps the most important benefit of learning a language is not the most well-known.
 According to studies in Sweden, learning a language causes areas of the brain associated with memory, namely the cerebral cortex and hippocampus, to increase in size.
-Like any muscle in the body, regularly exercising your brain can make it increase in size.
+Like any muscle in the body, regularly exercising your brain can make stronger and more flexible.

 Learning a new language has never been easier.
 The amount of free online language learning tools is so varied and in-depth that you are running out of excuses to be a monolingual in this day and age.
 Why not check out which language you should learn?